jonnonz1/nz-statute-book/acts/public/2006/te-arawa-lakes-settlement-act-2006.md

   (b) does not apply to a transferred employee who receives any subsequent appointment with the Trustees of the Te Arawa Lakes Trust.

 ### 94 Continuity of employment
-For the purposes of an enactment, rule of law, determination, contract, or agreement relating to the employment of a transferred employee, the transfer of the employee from the Arawa Maori Trust Board to the Trustees of the Te Arawa Lakes Trust does not, of itself, break the employment of that person, and the period of his or her employment by the Board is to be regarded as having been a period of service with the Trustees.
+For the purposes of an enactment, rule of law, determination, contract, or agreement relating to the employment of a transferred employee, the transfer of the employee from the Arawa Māori Trust Board to the Trustees of the Te Arawa Lakes Trust does not, of itself, break the employment of that person, and the period of his or her employment by the Board is to be regarded as having been a period of service with the Trustees.

 ### 95 No compensation for technical redundancy
-A transferred employee is not entitled to receive any payment or any other benefit solely on the ground that— (a) the position held by the employee with the Arawa Maori Trust Board has ceased to exist; or (b) the employee has ceased, as a result of his or her transfer to the Trustees of the Te Arawa Lakes Trust, to be an employee of the Board.
+A transferred employee is not entitled to receive any payment or any other benefit solely on the ground that— (a) the position held by the employee with the Arawa Māori Trust Board has ceased to exist; or (b) the employee has ceased, as a result of his or her transfer to the Trustees of the Te Arawa Lakes Trust, to be an employee of the Board.

 ### Subpart 4 — Repealed provisions, revocation, and other consequential amendments